Monday, 30 June 2014

 Having crossed over the howling torrent of the autoroute, our little road rose steadily through undulating land covered with vegetable farms and orchards.

-At les Pirondeaux there was a fork in the road and we turned left, still on the ridge, went through a wood and soon came to Yssandon.
+At les Pirondeaux there was a fork in the road and we turned left, still on the ridge, threaded our way through a wood and soon came to Yssandon.

 It was at the base of a huge steep-sided hill that we had seen from a long way off, the Puy d’Yssandon.
-It was no surprise to learn that it had a ruined tower on top.
+We were not surprised to learn that it had a ruined tower on top.

 This was not the disaster that it could have been because we were still going strongly, thanks to the hotel breakfast.
 Also the weather was cool and fine.